-Below is a list of some of the natural wonders of Germany that are a must-see for anyone who intends to visit the country.
+Below is a list of some of the natural wonders of Germany that are a must-see for anyone who intends to visit the country

 The Wadden Sea spreads across 1,143,403 hectares and contains one of Denmark’s largest national parks.
-The Wadden Sea is not only known for its size but also for being home to more than 3,200 wildlife species including birds, seals, mussels, fish and much more.
+The Wadden Sea is not only known for its size but also for being home to more than 3,200 wildlife species including birds, seals, mussels, fish, and much more.
 The sea is surrounded by many biomes which include tidal channels, dunes, coasts, and beaches.

 But one of the main attractions of the Wadden Sea is the Wadden Sea mudflats which are part of the UNESCO World heritage and located on the northern coasts of Germany.
 The mud flats are the world’s largest unbroken area of mud flats and are flooded twice every day.

-Located in southwestern Germany near the Rhine Valley, Schwarzwald is spread across a total of 4,600 square miles.
-Schwarzwald translates to the Black Forest and is typically known as The Black Forest around the world.
+Located in southwestern Germany near the Rhine Valley, Schwarzwald is spread across a total of 11914 sq km (4,600 square miles).
+Schwarzwald translates as "Black Forest" and is typically known as Schwarzwald around the world.

 The Breitachklamm Gorge is a canyon that is perfect for tourists and gives an amazing view during two times of the year.
 You can either visit the canyon during the summer to explore the green trees and waterfalls that surround the canyon, or you can visit it in the winter when everything is blanketed with snow and icicles.

 Naturally created by the Breitach River, with a manmade trail for hikers, this canyon is a great attraction spot for tourists.

 Discovered in 1865, the Barbarossa Cave is located near the village of Rottleben.
 The Barbarossa Cave or Barbarossahöhle is composed of gypsum and is about 15,000 square meters in size.